Hellboy1008/Sudoku_Solver/README.md

 # Sudoku_Solver

-Solves all sudoku puzzles using traditional sudoku solving methods and computation.
+Solves any types of sudoku puzzles using traditional sudoku solving methods and computation.